cwacek/python-jsonschema-objects/README.md

 ## Changelog

+**0.0.18**

++ Fix assignment to schemas defined using 'oneOf'
++ Add sphinx documentation and support for readthedocs

 0.0.12 - Support "true" as a value for 'additionalProperties'

 0.0.11 - Generated wrappers can now properly deserialize data